abatten/fruitbat/README.rst

 Ready
 ====

-Ready is a package estimate the redshift of a Fast Radio Burst (FRB) from its dispersion measure.
+**Ready** is an open source python package used to estimate the redshift of Fast Radio Burst (FRB) from its dispersion measure.

 Installation
 ------------